 Christine D'Arpa joined the School of Information Sciences faculty as Assistant Professor in August 2017.
-D'Arpa has designed and taught a range of courses in LIS including Community Archives, Digital Public History, Administration and Use of Archival Materials, and Race, Gender, and Information Technology.
 Her research focuses on the history of libraries; the role of the federal government in information provision; and public libraries and community engagement.
 She has presented her research at regional, national, and international conferences including SHARP, Library History Seminar, i-Schools Conference, Digital Library Federation, Society of American Archivists, Midwest Archives Conference, ALISE, AERI, and ASIS&T.

 Degrees and Certifications

 - Ph.D., Library and Information Science, University of Illinois at Urbana-Champaign

 - Graduate Certificate in Special Collections, University of Illinois at Urbana-Champaign

 - M.S., Library and Information Science, University of Illinois at Urbana-Champaign

 D’Arpa, C., Lenstra, N., & Rubenstein, E. (2020) Growing food at and through the local library: An exploratory study of an emerging role.In B. St. Jean, G. Jindal, Y. Liao, & P. T. Jaeger (Eds.), Roles and Responsibilities of Libraries in Increasing Consumer Health Literacy and Reducing Health Disparities (Advances in Librarianship, Volume 47).
 London: Emerald Group Publishing Limited.